 Here is our Supply Station.
 The material baskets on the top shelf are community supplies.
 If students need supplies for the day, they are available for rent, since we use a classroom economy system.
 The pencil boxes on the second shelf are called their “Safety Deposit Boxes.”
-Here is where students keep spare, or back up materials, in these safety deposit boxes, so that they are always prepared.
+Students keep spare, or back up materials, in these safety deposit boxes, so that they are always prepared.
 THESE HAVE BEEN THE BEST ADDITION!
 On the bottom shelf, you see student book bins.
 Students keep books or items that we do not want leaving the classroom inside of them.
 This is also where we pass out supplies or papers if the students are not in the room.

 Attendance in the Flexible Seating classroom isn’t as easy as when you have a desk for each student and you can just quickly see who isn’t there based on an empty seat!
 To avoid calling each student’s name every day, We have the students move their magnet as they enter the room.
 At the same time, your lunch count is also done for you.
 Simply count (or have a student count) how many need a lunch and note the magnets that are left at the top and you’re done!
 If you look at the picture to the right above, you can see that we have laminated a paper that says, “Absent” and “Lunch Count.”
-We have a student do this each morning and leave it on our roll book, ready to be marked!
+A student does this job each morning and leaves it on our roll book, ready to be marked!
 If a student is absent, we simply clip the day’s papers on the bottom of our board for them to grab first thing in the morning.
 A folder on the counter would serve the same function, but this way, it’s out of your way!

 Our boards, as you can probably tell, are just cookie sheets!